737 Naval Air Squadron: Anti-Submarine Operational Flying School (1959 - 1983)

+737 Naval Air Squadron then concentrated on Westland Wessex HAS.3 operational training duties, as well as conversion and refresher training.
+It was planned to have disbanded during the summer of 1982, however, its helicopters were required for use in the two County-class destroyers serving with the Falklands Task Force and the squadron continued in existence, adding Westland Sea King HAS.2 on loan from 706 and 814 Naval Air Squadrons.
+On the 7 February 1983, 737 Naval Air Squadron disbanded at RNAS Portland (HMS Osprey) and handed its Westland Wessex HAS.3 to 772 Naval Air Squadron, with the training task being transferred to the 810 Naval Air Squadron at RNAS Culdrose (HMS Seahawk).

 Helicopter-only squadron

 From 28 August 1959 the squadron only used helicopters.

 737 NAS was assigned to operate from Helicopter Support Ship RFA Engadine and later, from the flight decks of the eight County Class guided missile destroyers, including HMS Glamorgan (D19), HMS Antrim (D18) and HMS Norfolk (D21).
 737 Squadron supported flights on these destroyers in addition to providing aircrew training at RNAS Portland.

 In their ship-borne, anti-submarine role, the HAS.3s could carry two Mark 44 torpedoes or Mark 46 torpedoes (with parachutes) or four Mk.11 Depth Charges in addition to their Plessey dipping Sonar.
 They could also be fitted with a door-mounted Machine gun and act as a self-contained unit, handling all operations of Anti-submarine warfare(ASW).

 Throughout the late 1970s most of the Wessex HAS.3 helicopters at RNAS Portland were being replaced by Westland Sea Kings, which could carry more torpedoes or depth charges and had the security of twin engines, with greatly extended endurance.